António de Spínola: Exile and death

 Spínola lasted as the first post-Revolution President from 15 May 1974 until 30 September of the same year, to be substituted by General Francisco da Costa Gomes.
 His resignation was partly due to what he saw as the profound move to the political left, their effects on the military and the independence of the Portuguese colonies.
 Discontent over these changes, he tried to intervene politically to mitigate the agenda of the MFA.
 He resigned fifteen days later on 30 September 1974, after just four months in power, when he realized he would not be able to block the application of the MFA program.

-His appeals to the maioria silenciosa (″silent majority″), to resist the political radicalization of the left after the failed coup of 28 September 1974, and his tentative involvement in the rightist counter-revolution on 11 March 1975 (wherein he fled to Brazil) were examples that Spínola had changed his allegiances.
-As the author Günter Wallraff wrote in his book Aufdeckung einer Verschwörung – die Spínola-Aktion (″Revealing a conspiracy – the Spínola operation″), Spínola was always interested in returning to power and eliminating his political adversaries.
+His appeals to the maioria silenciosa (silent majority), to resist the political radicalization of the left after the failed coup of 28 September 1974, and his tentative involvement in the rightist counter-revolution on 11 March 1975 (wherein he fled to Brazil) were examples that Spínola had changed his allegiances.
+As the author Günter Wallraff wrote in his book Aufdeckung einer Verschwörung – die Spínola-Aktion ("Revealing a conspiracy – the Spínola operation"), Spínola was always interested in returning to power and eliminating his political adversaries.

 During Spínola's exile to Brazil, he was approached by Wallraff who had infiltrated Spínola's group, pretending to be an arms dealer working for Franz-Josef Strauss, a conservative and leader of the Christian Social Union in Bavaria.
-Spínola's group was the MDLP – Movimento Democrático de Libertação de Portugal (″Democratic Movement for the Liberation of Portugal″) an anti-communist network of terrorist bombers, responsible for the death of a priest, whose operatives included Carlos Paixão, Alfredo Vitorino, Valter dos Santos and Alcides Pereira.
+Spínola's group was the Democratic Movement for the Liberation of Portugal (Movimento Democrático de Libertação de Portugal or MDLP), an anti-communist network of terrorist bombers, responsible for the death of a priest, whose operatives included Carlos Paixão, Alfredo Vitorino, Valter dos Santos and Alcides Pereira.
 As their leader, Spínola had met with Wallraff to negotiate the purchase of arms and had supporters in the Alentejo who awaited the word to regain power (which Wallraff submitted as proof in order to detain Spínola by Swiss authorities).
 But there was never enough proof to charge him or his conspirators in court.

 But even his extreme swing would not affect his importance in the Carnation Revolution.
 In 1981 Spínola was promoted to the highest rank in the Army, Field Marshal.
 His prestige was rehabilitated officially on 5 February 1987 by President Mário Soares, who bestowed on him the Grã-Cruz da Ordem Militar da Torre e Espada (Grand Cross of the Order of the Tower and Sword), for: